meteor/blaze/site/source/api/spacebars.md

 insert `"</div><div>"` to close an existing div and open a new one.

 This template tag cannot be used in attributes or in an HTML start tag.

+### Async content

+> This functionality is considered experimental and a subject to change.
+For
+> details please refer to [#424](https://github.com/meteor/blaze/pull/428).

+The raw HTML can be wrapped in a `Promise`.
+When that happens, it will not render anything if it's pending or rejected.
+Once resolved, the resulting value is used.
+To have more fine-grained handling of non-resolved states, use `#let` and the async state helpers (e.g., `@pending`).

 ## Inclusion Tags